Ballistic Surfing Acceleration as a Coherent Mechanism for Electron Acceleration in Galaxy Cluster Shocks: Summary and Discussion

 \section{Summary and Discussion}

-In this work, we have examined ballistic surfing acceleration (BSA) as a mechanism for producing relativistic electrons in galaxy cluster merger shocks and powering radio relic emission.
-Our results demonstrate that BSA is a physically viable acceleration channel under cluster conditions characterized by low Mach numbers, weak magnetic fields, and uncertain turbulence.
-Because BSA is governed by large-scale shock electrodynamics, it can operate efficiently where multiple acceleration mechanisms may coexist.
+In this work, we have examined ballistic surfing acceleration (BSA) as a primary mechanism for producing relativistic electrons in galaxy cluster merger shocks and powering radio relic emission.
+Our results demonstrate that BSA is a physically viable acceleration channel under cluster conditions characterized by low Mach numbers, weak magnetic fields, and low-level turbulence.
+Because BSA is governed by large-scale shock electrodynamics rather than stochastic processes, it {\em must operate} regardless of whether other auxiliary acceleration mechanisms are present.

 By balancing coherent acceleration by the convection electric field against radiative losses, we find that BSA can accelerate electrons to Lorentz factors $\gamma \sim 10^{4}$--$10^{5}$ under plausible cluster conditions.
 The resulting steady-state electron distributions naturally exhibit high-energy steepening and spectral curvature, producing synchrotron spectra broadly consistent with observed radio relics.
 These results indicate that spectral curvature and high-frequency cutoffs in radio relics may arise directly from the interplay between coherent acceleration and radiative cooling, providing a probe of shock electrodynamics in the intracluster medium.